Is Zopiclone a controlled drug?

 However, it is not advisable to make Zopiclone usage a habit, as it may become challenging to withdraw from this habit later.

 Side effects of Zopiclone

 - Metallic Taste in your mouth

 - Dry Mouth

 Zopiclone is a sedative-hypnotic drug that your doctor can prescribe as an alternative to other medications.
-It's sometimes called a "z-drug" because it has a similar structure to zolpidem, also known as Ambien or Lunesta.
-Zopiclone is used to treat insomnia and other sleep disorders, but it can also be abused for recreational purposes, such as getting high on drugs like heroin or methamphetamine.
+It's sometimes called a "Z-drug" because it has a similar structure to zolpidem.
+Zopiclone is a Schedule 4, Part 1 controlled drug.
+Prescribers have to be careful when prescribing it to restrict any misuse.
+Zopiclone can also be abused for recreational purposes, such as getting high on drugs like heroin or methamphetamine.